tyronedamasceno/modec-challenge/README.md

 Application to management of an FPSO equipment.

+## Documentation && try it out!

+You can find a postman collection for the API and do some tests [on this page](https://www.getpostman.com/collections/f31003e88f3a5ae772ca)

+The API was deployed in a cloud service, the base URL is https://modec-api.herokuapp.com/ and the postman collection is already doing requests for it.

+PS: *Note that the first request may take a while because it is a free service, so it goes to sleep mode when is not being used.*

 ## How to execute API?

-The recommendation is to user Docker and docker-compose (if you need to install it on Ubuntu, I suggest [this tutorial](https://linuxize.com/post/how-to-install-and-use-docker-compose-on-ubuntu-18-04/))
+If you want to run it in you local machine, the recommendation is to user Docker and docker-compose (if you need to install it on Ubuntu, I suggest [this tutorial](https://linuxize.com/post/how-to-install-and-use-docker-compose-on-ubuntu-18-04/))

 You just need to clone or download this repository, navigate into folder, then run the following commands: